yingxue-zhang/DS595-RL-Projects/Project3/README.md

 Please compress all the below files into a zipped file and submit the zip file (firstName_lastName_hw3.zip) to Canvas.

 * **Trained Model**
-  * Model file
+  * Model file (.pth)
-  * If your model is too large for Canvas, upload it to a cloud space and write download.sh to download the model
+  * If your model is too large for Canvas, upload it to a cloud space and provide the download link

 * **PDF Report**
   * Set of Experiments Performed: